gpericol/scram/README.md

 ## Registration

 1. A Client sends its username, a random nonce and his public key to the Server
-2. The Server takes track of the Client's session storing its credentials.
-Then, it sends to the Client a random nonce, a random salt, an iteration count (4096) and its public key.
+2. The Server takes track of the Client's session, storing the received credentials.
+Then, it sends a random nonce, a random salt, an iteration count (4096) and its public key to the Client.
 Now both the parties have the shared secret key.
-3. The Client generates salted passoword with PBKDF2+HMAC sending it to the server in an encrypted way ( XOR (salted_password, shared secret key) )
+3. The Client generates the salted password with PBKDF2+HMAC sending it to the Server in an encrypted way ( XOR (salted_password, shared secret key) )
-4. The Server decrypt the salted password, generates 2 random nonces ("client key" and "server key") which will be sended in an encrypted way to the Client ( XOR ("client key"/"server key", shared secret key) ).
-These nonces will be used to generate the client key, the server key and the stored key from both the parties.
+4. The Server decrypts the salted password, generates 2 random nonces ("Client key" and "Server key") which will be sended in an encrypted way to the Client ( XOR ("Slient key"/"Server key", shared secret key) ).
+These nonces will be used to generate the Client key, the Server key and the stored key by both the parties.

 ## Authentication
 1. Both parties generate an authenticated message
-2. The client generates the client proof sending it with the authenticated message to the Server
+2. The Client generates the Client proof and sends it with the authenticated message to the Server
-3. The server verifies the proof and it sends to the Client his signature
+3. The Server verifies the proof and sends his signature to the Client
-4. The client verifies the Server signature
+4. The Client verifies the Server signature
 5. If all the checks are successful, ok, otherwise

 ![ ](https://memegenerator.net/img/instances/68189102/authentication-failed-you-shall-not-pass.jpg)